harrymayr/Zendure-HA/README.md

 - Logout of primary, into secondary
 - Accept the request.

-Now that this is comleted use the 2nd account for the setup of the integration.
+Now that this is completed use the 2nd account for the setup of the integration.

 ### Smart Matching Sensor Configuration